 In 2006 Dr. Paciorek was awarded Eastern Michigan University's Distinguished Faculty Award for Service, the University's highest award.
 She was recognized in 2005 by the University with the Excellence in Academic Advising Award and received the Teaching Excellence Award from the Alumni Association of Eastern Michigan University in 2009.
 She was selected as director of the new faculty development program due to her exemplary teaching over the years.
 She plays an active role in establishing relationships and fundraising for the Eastern Michigan University Foundation and in 2007 was awarded the National Association of Fundraising Professionals Greater Detroit Chapter –Distinguished Volunteer with Michael J. Paciorek.
 In 2012 she and her husband Michael received the Presidential Award for Faculty and Staff Leadership in Advancement from E.M.U.

-She lives in Novi, Michigan with her husband, also a professor at Eastern Michigan University.
+She lives in Novi, Michigan with her husband, who retired as a professor from Eastern Michigan University.